Reports System

 Either the instance ID of an OpenMDAO object (e.g. Problem, Driver) or None.
 If None, then this report will be run for all objects of type class_name.

 Here is a script to show how this is done.
-Note that the function that is called to generate the actual report must have
+Note that the function that is called to generate the actual report must have as its first argument the OpenMDAO object instance that owns the method where the report will be run.
+Currently, the only option is a Problem

-.
-The second argument to the report function is the local filename of the report.
+instance.
 The full file path of the report will be determined based on OPENMDAO_REPORTS_DIR

 and the name of the enclosing Problem